🚨 Scam Guide · 2026

 Yes — Quicksilver Cruises to Agincourt Reef is a legitimately excellent outer-reef operator and one of the best GBR experiences available.
 The specific complaint pattern is about the 'Ocean Walk' helmet-dive upsell which TripAdvisor reviews consistently call a scam.
 Use the included snorkel or certified scuba dive options instead.

 Specify the site name in writing.
 Outer-reef sites from Port Douglas: Agincourt Reef, Tongue Reef, Ribbon Reefs.
 Inner-reef: Low Isles.
-Outer-reef full days are $220-330 with lunch and gear; anything at $120-160 is almost certainly inner-reef mislabelled.
+Outer-reef full days are $220-330 with lunch and gear; anything at $120-160 is almost certainly inner-reef mislabeled.
 Low Isles is lovely but it's not the outer reef.

 Yes, in the stinger-netted enclosure during stinger season (November to May).
 The netted area is at the Surf Life Saving Club end.
 Outside the net in stinger season, box jellyfish and Irukandji are present and stings can be fatal.
 Outside stinger season the beach is safe for swimming.
 Crocodiles can enter the mouth of Dickson Inlet adjacent to the marina — never swim in the marina or inlet.